 City of Victoria

-There are several sections of the City's Animal Control Bylaw that regulate the keeping of cats.
+There are several sections of the City's Animal Responsibility Bylaw that regulate the keeping of cats.
 We will respond reactively and investigate complaints, however we do not proactively enforce matters involving cats.
 Below is a summary of the regulations:

 - Cats must not be abandoned.

 - Cats must be provided with adequate food, water, shelter, exercise, and necessary vet care.

 - Cats must not trespass on private property without permission of the owner/occupier of the private lands.

 - Cats must not be in a public place unless they are under direct control of a competent person.